 Spotted hyena roadkills

-Data on hyena roadkills were collected by members of Serengeti spotted hyena research project and included hyena roadkills they encountered.
-Information on hyena roadkills was also provided by park staff, scientists, veterinarians, and tourists.
-For each hyena roadkill the date on which the carcass was found or reported was recorded and this date was used in the analysis.
-For most carcasses this date was within approximately 7 days of death because due to scavengers, carcasses typically do not persist for more than 7 days.
-The location of roadkills was either estimated using map grid references or determined using GPS coordinates (in later years).
-The total number of carcasses was 87, of which 69 had GPS coordinates (acquired at the time of observation or determined using the location indications provided by the observer when sufficiently accurate) (Fig. 1b-d).
+Data on hyena roadkills were collected by members of the Serengeti spotted hyena research project and included hyena roadkills they encountered and those provided by park staff, scientists, veterinarians, and tourists.
+For each hyena roadkill, the date on which the carcass was found or reported was recorded and this date was used in the analysis.
+For most carcasses this date was within approximately one or two days (maximum approximately 7 days) of death because scavengers ensure that carcasses typically only persist for a shorter period.
+The location of roadkills was either estimated using map grid references or, more recently, determined using GPS coordinates.
+The total number of carcasses was 87, of which 69 had GPS coordinates, acquired at the time of observation or determined using the location indications provided by the observer when sufficiently accurate (Fig. 1b-d).

 Individual characteristics